 III.
 Coverage

-The Assistive Technology Grants Program widely covers both hardware and software based assistive technology, upgrades and maintenance agreements, subscription services, and computers, and other stand-alone electronic devices.
-Only new assistive technology, computers, and electronic devices are covered, including technology upgrades to newer versions; used or previously owned assistive technology, computers, and electronic devices are not covered.
+The Assistive Technology Grants Program widely covers both hardware and software based assistive technology, upgrades and maintenance agreements, subscription services, ??and (is this “and” needed) computers, and other stand-alone electronic devices.
+Only new assistive technology, computers, and electronic devices shall be covered, including technology upgrades to newer versions; used or previously owned assistive technology, computers, and electronic devices shall not be covered.

 IV.
 Guidelines

-A. Grants shall be awarded to legally blind Kentuckians who are members of the Kentucky Counsel of the Blind, its chapters or special interest affiliates in good standing for at least the previous nine (9) months.
+A. Grants are awarded to legally blind Kentuckians who are members of the Kentucky Counsel of the Blind, its local chapters, and/or special interest affiliates in good standing for at least the previous nine (9) months.

-B. All recipients of KCB Grants are required to actually demonstrate the purchased item to a meeting of the KCB membership or describe the device or service, including how well it works, its usefulness to a blind person, whether he/she would recommend it to other blind or low-vision people, etc... to a meeting of the KCB membership or the local chapter or special interest affiliate.
+B. All recipients of KCB Grants are required to ??actually (should “actually” be deleted) demonstrate the purchased item or describe the device or service, including how well it works, its usefulness to a blind person, whether he/she would recommend it to other blind or low-vision people, etc... to a meeting of the KCB membership, the local chapter, or special interest affiliate.

-C. Grant recipients shall be required to attend the KCB state convention in the fall to receive the award unless reasonable circumstances prevent them from doing so.
+C. Grant recipients shall be required to attend the KCB state convention in the fall ??to receive the award (can “to receive the award” be deleted) unless reasonable circumstances prevent them from doing so.

 D. Any purchase made prior to grant application shall not be eligible for a grant.

-E. No person shall be eligible two be awarded two grants within a three-year period.
+E. No person shall be eligible to be awarded two (2) grants within a three (3) year period.

-F. The minimum grant award shall be fifty dollars.
+F. The ??minimum (should we insert “annual” here) grant award shall be fifty dollars with the total of grants awarded not to accede $500.

-G. All decisions made by the Scholarship Committee are final.
+G. All awards of grants by the Scholarship Committee are subject to final approval of the Kentucky Council of the Blind Board of Directors.

+H. The application deadline is October 1, 2019.

 V. Application